Roblox/creator-docs/content/en-us/luau/type-checking.md

 end)
 ```

-An optional type can be defined using `?` at the end of the annotation.
+To add an optional type, use a `?` at the end of the annotation:

 ```lua
 local foo: string? = nil